bytedeco/javacpp-presets/llvm/README.md

 }
 ```

-More samples showing off LLVM usage from Java can be found in the samples
+More samples showing off LLVM usage from Java can be found in the [`samples/`](samples/) subdirectory.
-directory.